More bad news for Gloria.

 "I told you the other night; I didn't mean to leave you there."

-"Oh yeah, you just rode off and forgot that I wasn't on the back."
+"Oh yeah, you just rode off and forgot I wasn't on the back."

-"If that copper had pulled me with no tax, no insurance and no licence, as well as being drunk in charge, they would have locked me up and thrown away the key."
+"If that copper had pulled me with no tax, no insurance, and only a provisional licence, as well as being drunk in charge, they would have locked me up and thrown away the key."

 "Don't talk like that, we grew up together, we're mates."